vvmk/vvmk/README.md

-**Note to future vince/anyone else:** update.sh will only work for you if you fork first (or copy it into your own repo) and have the same local file structure.
+### **Note to future vince/disclaimer to anyone else:**

+update.sh will only work if you have:
+    + write permission on the master branch of the containing repo
+    + the same (fairy vanilla) local file structure that it looks for.

 It is not intended for use by anyone other than myself (for now) and no guarantee is made that it will function properly for anyone.
+That said, feel free to manipulate it to your heart's content.

-When moving to a new machine you'll have to move things into place, or run the landing script if you like the setup and it will create/move things for you
+When moving to a new machine you'll have to move things into place, or run the landing script if you like the (fairly vanilla) setup and it will create/move things for you.

 -past vince